randee25/iowa-jury-pool-analysis/README.md

 3. Run the SQL scripts to create and populate the database.

-4. Run the census import script.
+4. Run `get_census_data.R` to import and process Census data.

-5. Run the analysis scripts.
+5. Run `main_analysis.R` to perform the primary analyses.

-6. Run the visualization scripts.
+6. Run `stage_analysis.R` to perform the supplementary stage analyses.

+7. Run `visualizations.R` to generate tables and figures.

-7. Publish the Tableau dashboard if desired.
+8. Publish the Tableau dashboard if desired.

 Expected runtime: a matter of minutes.